Targeted Actions enable supporters to engage on important issues with lawmakers or other targets:

 Click the Save button at the bottom right corner of the screen to retain your changes.
 You are not taken back to the previous screen with the Custom Target list automatically; use the breadcrumb trail at the top of the screen to navigate back to the list of Custom Targets.

 It's time to compose your form!
-When composing, you can drag and drop the building blocks of your form into the basic layout you chose.
-These building blocks include content sections, buttons, images, and more.
+Drag-and-drop the elements into the layout you chose.
+These elements include content sections, buttons, images, and more.
 We load your default color scheme into the template—but feel free to mix it up!
 See New Activities: Compose for detailed information.